ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Scheduling

 Plan buffer time between talks to allow for movement between tracks.
 Don't stack a slew of talks together, especially longer ones – we are all human and will end up fidgeting and dropping out of talks to break up sitting still for so long.
 Putting 3 x hour long talks together could have some tactical seating of people skipping the middle, or last talk, in a set to preserve their attention span for later in the day.

+## Speaker mentorship

+If you are running a first time speaker track, or indeed a first time speaker conference, it may be worth approaching mentors that can help guide the speakers, answer questions, and finesse their talks.
+Ideally the mentors should be people that have spoken before and understand how to structure a talk.

 ## Sponsors